 Janne Kouri, who sustained a spinal cord injury in 2006, is the Chairman of the Board, Founder and President of NextStep.
 Prior to NextStep, Mr. Kouri was the North American Director for Sulake Corporation, a global leader in digital entertainment and media.
 Mr. Kouri was responsible for Sulake’s overall business strategy and management of its property Habbo, a new type of youth brand, which is based on one of the world's fastest growing online communities and virtual worlds for teenagers.

 Prior to Sulake, Kouri worked in venture capital and was co-founder of Orchimedia, a mobile gaming pioneer.
 In 1997, he earned a B.S.B.A from Georgetown University Business School.
 He also played football for Georgetown and was named the teams Most Valuable Player, an All-American, and was recipient of the 1996 MAAC Defensive Player of the Year Award.
 He still holds the record for most sacs in a career (31.5).
+In February of 2018, Janne was inducted into the Georgetown University Athletic Hall of Fame.
 Represented by the Guild Agency, Janne is an active speaker including: TEDx, Nexus Youth Summit, The Abilities Expo, Georgetown University, UCLA, USC, and Rutgers University.
 Janne recently gave the keynote speech at the Stony Brook University School of Health Technology and Management.
 Janne has appeared on ABC’s “Good Morning America,” CBS’ “The Doctors,” CNN’s “Human Factor,” HLN’s “Morning Express,” the Discovery Channel, and more.
 Janne was also the recipient of Brunswick School’s 2013 Distinguished Alumni Award.

 Managing Director - Pension Strategies Group at Goldman Sachs